The Sharpe ratio calculates the return that an investor will receive for an investment, compared to its risk.

 Rp refers to the average return of a portfolio (or stock), Rf refers to the risk-free rate and σ refers to standard deviation of the portfolio (or stock).

-It is calculated by substracting the risk-free rate from the return of a stock.
-The sum of that calculation is then divided by the standard deviation of that stock, to give you the Sharpe ratio.
+Therefore, the Sharpe ratio is calculated by subtracting the risk-free rate from the average return of a portfolio (or stock).
+The sum of that calculation is then divided by the standard deviation of that portfolio (or stock), to give you the Sharpe ratio.

-A Sharpe ratio of 1 is considered good, a Sharpe ratio of 2 or above is considered very good, while a Sharpe Ratio of 3 or above is considered outstanding.
+A Sharpe ratio of 1 is considered good in terms of the return of the investment in relation to amount of risk taken, while a Sharpe ratio of 2 or above is considered very good and a Sharpe Ratio of 3 or above is considered outstanding.